iwatake2222/NaggingReminder/readme.md

 - AngularJS

 ## Build & Run
-* %> ionic platform add android
+* %> cordova platform add android
-* %> ionic build android
+* %> cordova build android
-* %> ionic run android
+* %> cordova run android
+* probably able to use ionic and phonegap instead of cordova
+* also, this may work: %> phonegap remote build android

-## Memo
+## Note
-- Unable to use camera when building with PhoneGap Build
+- Unable to use camera when building with PhoneGap Build...